 - All your competitors have one.
 Competitor 1, you 0.

 - It provides proof of your legitimate, current, trustworthy existence – to both customers and Google.

 - You can’t control a lot of things online – hello social media – but you can control your own website.
 It’s a great place to tell your story and at least start your narrative off on the right path.

-- It’s a far more budget-friendly, speedy and effective way of getting your business, mission, and services and/or products out into the world to far more people.
+- How to create a website is not only far more budget-friendly now, it’s a speedy and effective way of getting your business, mission, and services and/or products out into the world to far more people.
 (Snail mail is so 1950s, plus, you know, snail.)